skellis46/slipbox/two women dancing.md

 - on acquiring moral life by habituation: [[Jacobs - After Technopoly#^ec599c]]
 - Note here about work this writing draws on.
 Jacobs, Hui.
+- part of the awe is the sense of their dancing being _with_ others.
+That they are networked.
+Seeing and being seen.

 ### The Dao of butchering a cow